-Our digestive tract bears the brunt of our modern-day life.
-Processed foods, genetics, stress, and the environment can impact our gut more than we know.
-And there's nothing like an out-of-whack microbiome to get you down in the dumps (whoops, one more!).
+Our digestive tract bears the unfortunate brunt of our modern-day life.
+Processed foods, genetics, stress, and the environment impact our gut more than we know.
+And there's nothing like an out-of-whack microbiome to get you down in the dumps.

 This miniseries explores some of the factors that may matter more than the calorie count when it comes to weight gain, loss, and maintenance.

 When people learn I have goats, they love to remind me that "goats eat EVERYTHING!"
 Don't believe it.
 Goats are incredibly picky.
 If their hay has touched the ground, for instance, it's deemed unfit for eating.
 Worse, they're not only selectively picky, but incredibly sensitive; just a few bites of the wrong thing can kill them within hours.